Category

 • Does your surveillance camera network have any critical blind spots that would allow unauthorized access?

-• Can your SOC seamlessly leverage all of your security systems to prevent and respond to security issues as they arise?
+• Can your SOC seamlessly use all your security systems to prevent and respond to security issues as they arise?

-Even the most robust security systems are useless if your organization’s procedures don’t align with your security goals.
+Even the most robust security systems are useless if your organization’s procedures don’t align with its security goals.
 For example, a company manufacturing toxic chemicals would establish the security goal of keeping the general public away for everyone’s safety.
-But if they leave external doors unsecured and don’t partition off sensitive areas, their procedures wouldn’t reflect that goal.
+But if it leaves external doors unsecured and doesn’t partition off sensitive areas, its procedures wouldn’t reflect that goal.

 In this phase of the process, you’ll assess the effectiveness of your policies and security plans.
-While the focus of this exercise is physical security, the rise of converged security means you’ll also be touching on cybersecurity issues.
+While this exercise focuses on physical security, the rise of converged security means you’ll also be touching on cybersecurity issues.

 In this step, you’ll evaluate everything from security policies to emergency plans, such as: